vvgomes/redux-definer/README.md

 - Then, it executes the matching behavior returning a new state.
 - In case there is no match, it returns the unchanged state.

 To get more details on the way it was implemented, take a look at the [blog post](http://vvgomes.com/better-reducers/).
-To see **redux-definer** in action, take a look at the [Redux Todo](https://github.com/vvgomes/redux-todo/) example.
+To see Redux Definer in action, take a look at the [Redux Todo](https://github.com/vvgomes/redux-todo/) example.

 ## License